fire1/WaterSystem/readme.md

 ## Key Features

 1. **Pump Control:** The system automates the operation of water pumps based on real-time water levels in different containers.
-Pumps are activated or deactivated as needed to maintain optimal water levels.
+Pumps are activated or deactivated as needed to maintain optimal water levels at [specific periods](#specific-periods).

 2. **Container Monitoring:** Water levels in multiple containers are constantly monitored using sensors.
 This information is crucial for making informed decisions about when and how long to activate the pumps.